 Sardinia is an island located in Italy that neighbors the Balearic Islands and Corsica to the south.
 It is actually a territorial region of Italy.
-Sardinia Island embraces the Mediterranean climate and surroundings that makes it a favorable destination for various pleasures like hike tours, beach diving, wind surfing, and camping Sardinia Island is an important global heritage site because it was an ancient settlement for the Niuragic community way more than 3,000 years ago.
+Sardinia Island embraces the Mediterranean climate and surroundings that make it a favorable destination for various pleasures like hike tours, beach diving, windsurfing, and camping Sardinia Island is an important global heritage site because it was an ancient settlement for the Nuragic community way more than 3,000 years ago.

 This history has left behind remains of the settlement, and unique languages with Latin influence, simply known as Sardinian dialects.
 You may find some Sardinians speaking Italians, in case they are talking to non-inhabitants of the island who are unable to understand Sardinian languages.

 There are two ways of accessing Sardinia Island; by airplane or ferry transport.
 The island has three of the busiest airports in Italy.
 So in case you are coming in from Italian cities off the island and around the world, then consider selecting any of the three airports in Sardinia that you should arrive at on reaching the island.
 Cagliari-Elmas Airport operates both Italian and international flights, and it is situated in Elmas, which is less than 10 kilometers from Cagliari.
 Olbia Airport is an alternative if you are from Central and Western European states like Germany, Spain, and the Netherlands.
 Olbia Airport is the best choice if you would like to commence on a coastal adventure of the island at Costa Smeralda.
 Alghero-Fertila Airport, on the other hand, is more domestic-based than international, meaning that it operates flights between the Sardinia and cities within Italy.
 You can also use ferry services of Tirrenia, Moby Lines, Snav, Grimaldi, and Sardinia Ferries to travel from nearby ports in Italy, the Balearic Islands, and Corsica.